UniformCSS/docs/docs/customization/utilities-settings.md

 ---

-## Custom Properties
+## Static Properties

-The `custom-properties` setting specifies custom properties to include with each property.
+The `static-properties` setting specifies static properties to include with each property.
 This can be useful for properties that need to include resetting custom properties such as `background-color`.
-The `custom-properties` setting must be passed in as a map with key value pairs.
+The `static-properties` setting must be passed in as a map with key value pairs.

 ```scss
 // main.scss